 - On a baking sheet, toss all the sweet potato ingredients and roast for about 20 minutes.
 Then stir well and return to the oven.
 Bake another 10-15 minutes or until browning on edges.
 They shouldn’t be too crunchy or crispy.

 - Break apart pieces of the jackfruit by hand until it’s completely shredded.
 Combine with BBQ rub (we used Primal Palate BBQ rub), salt, and pepper in a large bowl.
 Heat 2 tablespoons of avocado oil in a skillet over medium-high heat until the oil is shimmering.
-Add the jackfruit and cook until spices are fragrant, about 2-3 minutes.
+Add the jackfruit pulled pork and cook until spices are fragrant, about 2-3 minutes.
 Toss occasionally.
 Add the BBQ sauce to skillet and stir, then cover.
 Reduce the heat to low.
 Cook, stirring occasionally, until tender, or about 5 minutes.

 - While the sweet potatoes are roasting, mix all the pickle ingredients in a small bowl and set aside.